 In the early 1600s, the Manetti family owned a small family workshop of gilders, engravers, decorators and gold beaters, who were entrusted with prestigious projects from the very beginning: in 1602, Matteo Manetti was hired by Grand Duke Ferdinando II de’ Medici to restore the golden ball atop the dome of the Florence Cathedral.
 It was the beginning of a story that would endure for generations.

-In 1820, having been infected with the enthusiasm of the Industrial Revolution, Luigi Manetti began the process of transforming the family’s artisan workshop into a true mechanised factory.
-Along with the profits, the quality of the product also increased, and this led the workshop to receive three medals of merit at the National Expositions of 1861, 1881 and 1884.
+In 1820, inspired by the infectious enthusiasm of the Industrial Revolution, Luigi Manetti began the process of transforming the family’s artisan workshop into a veritable mechanised factory.
+Profit and product quality grew hand in hand and recognition of this came in the form of three medals of merit at the National Exhibitions of 1861, 1881 and 1884.